AyaJamil/AyaJamil/README.md

-👋 Hi, I’m Aya Jamil, a software engineering student at the Technion Institute of Technology.
+👋 Hi, I’m Aya Jamil, a second year software engineering student at the Technion Institute of Technology.

 👀 I’m interested in software development, problem-solving, and crafting efficient code.